 An alliance of seven multidisciplinary universities

 By forming Circle U, the seven founding universities wish to create a European university that places pedagogical innovation and the links between research and teaching at the heart of its project.
 The objective is also to implement education that enables the training of real citizens capable of meeting the major scientific and societal challenges of tomorrow.

 The University of Lisbon, which was initially part of the alliance, is now involved in another European university project selected last June by the European Commission.
 The University of Belgrade joined the consortium a few weeks ago.
-The final scope of the alliance now includes the Catholic University of Louvain, Université de Paris, University of Aarhus, Humboldt University of Berlin, University of Oslo, King’s College London and University of Belgrade.
+The final scope of the alliance now includes the Catholic University of Louvain, Université Paris Cité, University of Aarhus, Humboldt University of Berlin, University of Oslo, King’s College London and University of Belgrade.